 But to this, the Oxford study researchers believe that a machine able to do the job will not discriminate against the human counterpart’s demographic variables.
 Otherwise, they posited, “A female taxi driver with a Ph.D. is less likely to be displaced by a self-driving car than a man who has been driving a taxi for decades.”
 This analysis is flawed, they said.

-Meanwhile, a study from the Organisation for Economic Co-operation and Development (OECD) suggested that the job-loss rate due to automation is at 14% only (Nedelkoska, L. and Quintini, G., 2018).
+Meanwhile, a study from the Organisation for Economic Co-operation and Development (OECD) suggested that the job-loss rate due to automation is 14% only (Nedelkoska, L. and Quintini, G., 2018).
 However, an additional 32% of jobs run the risk of being altered significantlyーbut not lostーbecause of automation, the OECD researchers added.
 Unlike the Mannheim study, the OECD authors did away with demographics, explaining partly its higher job-loss rate (9% vs. 14%).

 Still, the OECD figure is still much lower relative to the Oxford study’s 47%.
 While the Oxford study sees a job as fixed and rigid across different scenarios, disregarding variables (e.g., a truck driver is a truck driver whatever his income, gender, or educational attainment), the OECD study assumed other factors are at work that will affect a job’s exposure to automation.
 However, the OECD authors did not elaborate on what these variables are, a fact pointed out by the Oxford authors.

 Regardless, all three studies agree on one thing: automation’s impact on employment can be gauged by the nature of tasks and the capability of today’s computers.
 The more repetitive the tasks, the easier they are to automate, hence, a “robot” taking over the job.
 Conversely, there is a general consensus that creativity and interpersonal skills seem to be the more potent potion to guard against a robot taking over your job.
+In this case, a sociology degree would be helpful because it requires an understanding of societies that a machine may not be able to achieve.

 Sources: The University of Oxford, Economics Letters, Éditions OCDEDesigned by